fridiculous/estimators/README.rst

         result.y_predicted

-2. At a later date, you can retrieve your model using sqlalchemy orm.
+2. At a later date, we can retrieve the results, along with the original estimator, X_test dataset and y_test dataset using sqlalchemy orm.
 ::

         from estimators import DataBase, EvaluationResult